You have an idea for blog posts or working to refresh the content on your, but you’re stuck. How do you get out of this annoying rut?

 Thanks!
 But seriously, I had this breakthrough a week ago (literally), and I kicked myself for procrastinating on Tumblr trying to find the energy.
 It never came, but I did find the cutest dog gif

-You know what just did there?
+Do you know what just did there?
 You wrote your draft for your blog!
-Now congratulate yourself for getting unstuck!
+Now congratulate yourself on getting unstuck!

 Want this as a template?
 I got you!
 Print it out or save it to look at.
 You’re golden.